 Content from other brands or influencers that suits your audiences tastes will help them feel like they know you beyond the ridged lines of business.
 Look for content that is:

 - Funny or endearing for your audience.
 For moms, it’s cute babies and funny things kids say.
 For athletes, it’s underdog stories and play bloopers.
 For entrepreneurs, it’s encouraging mindset posts or morning routine spoofs.

 - Or content that is just plain cool, like images from the James Webb telescope or wow headlines/re-shares that align with your brand.

 Think quotes, products, articles, and videos that will relate to your audience and pump them up.
 This is the content they will share and repost because it makes their day.

 Great, now you can write awesome posts and plan content.
 But what about the technical stuff?

 This is a full-on rabbit hole.
 Instagram design can take over your life if you don’t follow the golden design rules:

-1. Make a grid of 9 stock images that suit the style of your brand.
+1. Make a grid of 9 images that suit the style of your brand.

-2. Upload that grid to a grid planning tool (Preview, Planoly or Unum work!).
+2. Upload that grid to a grid planning tool (Preview, Planoly or Later work!).

 3. Plan 3 posts at a time next to your starter grid.
 This will help you continue your branded theme.